Table of Contents

 Have you ever wondered what it’s like to fall from the sky?
 Keep reading to find out it’s like to skydive in Byron Bay!

-My friends and I visited Byron Bay in May as the last stop on our Queensland/New South Wales weekend road trip, covering Sunshine Coast, Gold Coast, Brisbane, and Byron!
+My friends and I visited Byron Bay in May 2019 as the last stop on our Queensland/New South Wales weekend road trip, covering the Sunshine Coast, Gold Coast, Brisbane, and Byron Bay!
 We stayed at the Byron Bay YHA, which is in a central location and has a pool so I recommend it!

 Byron Bay is also the most famous place in Australia to skydive as you fall over beaches, the lighthouse, surrounding mountains, and coastal villages.
-We dove with Skydive Australia who picked us up and drove us to the office for pre-dive prep; this included about an hour’s worth of paperwork, safety briefings, and training.
-We learned how to “banana” in which we had to keep our chest out and our head and legs back behind us.
+We dove with Skydive Australia who picked us up and drove us to the office for pre-dive prep.
+This included about an hour’s worth of paperwork, safety briefings, and training.
+We learned how to “banana” – in which we had to keep our chest out and our head and legs back behind us.
 This is the position you must hold as you dangle outside of the plane.
-We also practiced putting our legs up and out in front of us for the landing to ensure that we don’t break them.
+We also practiced putting our legs up and out in front of us for the landing to ensure we didn’t break them.
 Other than this, the instructor does all the work.